+- Inform voter that he/she must vote an Affidavit Ballot.

+- Use the "Add Affidavit" procedure.

+- Tap Start Over

+- Tap Search

+- Tap Add Affidavit

-- Inform voter that he/she must vote an Affidavit Ballot. - Tap on "Issue Affidavit" and complete the check-in process. - If the voter refuses to vote the Affidavit Ballot, offer the voter a Court Order Certificate. - Note: A wrong signature is one that is not the same name.
+- If the voter refuses to vote the Affidavit Ballot, offer the voter a Court Order Certificate.

+- Note: A wrong signature is one that is not the same name.
 If a signature is for the same name but does not match, that becomes a challenge and they are offered the Challenge Oath.